MyOxygen/MyOxygen-Flutter-Libraries/README.md

 Some examples:
 ```
 1. [QuickDialogs] Updated ReadMe.
-2. [QuickDialogs] Added a null-check to the callback handler
+2. [QuickDialogs] Added a null-check to the callback handler.
 3. [InfiniteScrollView] Added tests for null widgets.
 4. Updated the main ReadMe file.
 ```